vmware/vic/usage.md

 4. DHCP - the VCH currently requires there be DHCP on the external network (-e flag if not "VM Network")

-Replace the `<fields>` in the example with values specific to your environment - this will install to the top level resource pool of the host (specify -g to generate certificates and configure TLS).
+Replace the `<fields>` in the example with values specific to your environment - this will install to the top-level resource pool of the host (specify -g to generate certificates and configure TLS).
 Add -f to remove an existing folder or VM with the same name:
 ```
 bin/install.sh -g -t '<user>:<password>@<target-host>' -i <datastore-name> <vch-name>
 ```